Facebook’s salutary lesson on being ‘priced for perfection’

 No doubt Facebook will adapt and work to protect itself and its database going forward but the episode seems very likely to have wider regulatory implications that few will have expected to happen quite so soon.

-As we wrote in Be prudent, it was actually Benjamin Graham, the father of value investing, who coined the term “margin of safety”, explaining the price paid for any investment should allow for a range of unexpected adverse outcomes – in effect, because many things can go wrong at once, it is prudent to be cautious.
+It was Benjamin Graham, the father of value investing, who coined the term “margin of safety”, explaining the price paid for any investment should allow for a range of unexpected adverse outcomes – in effect, because many things can go wrong at once, it is prudent to be cautious.

 Here on The Value Perspective, that is one piece of data of which we never lose sight.